Merging Technology Helps Airports Reach the Sky

 There are many emerging passenger flow technologies available, from mobile device tracking to camera-based solutions.
 According to SITA, 77% of airports will have business intelligence initiatives for queue management by the end of 2019.
 The question is: which technology is the most effective for the issues that need to be solved?

-New 3D camera solutions provide an unparalleled level of accuracy for people-counting and dwell-time statistics, offering a detailed picture of wait times per processing point.
-However, cameras are unsuitable for measuring how people move through multiple processes, as they struggle with gaps in coverage and are easily influenced by changing environmental conditions like lighting and physical obstacles.
+New 3D sensor solutions provide an unparalleled level of accuracy for people-counting and dwell-time statistics, offering a detailed picture of wait times per processing point.
+However, 3D sensors are unsuitable for measuring how people move through multiple processes, as they struggle with gaps in coverage and are easily influenced by changing environmental conditions like lighting and physical obstacles.

 WiFi/BLE/Bluetooth sensor solutions are ideal for measuring airport-wide flow, queue and dwell time through multiple processing points by detecting passengers’ mobile devices.
 They are, however, unsuitable for people-counting.